-Digital subscriptions are most attractive to younger users (within the age range of 18-24), which spend 39 minutes a day on average using this type of VoD service.
+Digital subscriptions are most attractive to younger users (within the age range of 18-24), who spend 39 minutes a day on average using this type of VoD service.
 Here, we’re talking about massive and ever-growing libraries of movies, TV shows and other related types of acquired media content, as well as original media content created with the money of the very service providers (Netflix has been most successful in this field, counting 1257 hours of original content and 300 original titles).

 Having a wealth of media content with only a click of the mouse, as well as very affordable monthly billings, digital media subscriptions are bound to eventually replace cable subscriptions, or at least greatly surpass them in the next 5 years.
 As researchers from Statista claim, “Netflix and Hulu have the highest ‘value for money’ ratings of any video entertainment platform, making it easy to understand why SVoD is seeing so much success”.

 Something similar is happening in the digital music industry.
 According to one of the numbers of researches done on Statista regarding digital music services and subscriptions, in 2019, revenue in the field of digital music counts $13,175 million ($12,214 million in 2017).
 By 2023, this is expected to grow to $14,500 million, or 2.4% per year.